 By Geraldine Panapasa in Suva

-Geraldine Panapasa is editor-in-chief of the University of the South Pacific’s award-winning journalism newspaper Wansolwara.
-Republished under a partnership between Asia Pacific Report and Wansolwara.
+Geraldine Panapasa is editor-in-chief of the University of the South Pacific journalism programme newspaper and website Wansolwara.
+The USP team is a partner of Asia Pacific Report.